nicolasff/webdis/README.markdown

 # Ideas, TODO...
 * Add better support for PUT, DELETE, HEAD, OPTIONS?
 How?
 For which commands?
 Implement a strict mode, mapping verbs to commands?
 How would webdis know of new commands?
+	* This could be done using a “strict mode” with a table of commands and the verbs that can/must be used with each command.
+Strict mode would be optional, configurable.
 * MULTI/EXEC/DISCARD/WATCH are disabled at the moment; find a way to use them.
 * Support POST of raw Redis protocol data, and execute the whole thing.
 This could be useful for MULTI/EXEC transactions.
 * Enrich config file:
 	* Provide timeout (maybe for some commands only?).
 What should the response be?
 504 Gateway Timeout?
 503 Service Unavailable?
 * Multi-server support, using consistent hashing.
 * Database selection in the URL? e.g. `/7/GET/key` to run the command on DB 7.
+	* This might not be very useful, databases will be deprecated from Redis at some point.
 * SSL?
+	* Not sure if this is such a good idea.
+* SPDY?
 * Send your ideas using the github tracker, on twitter [@yowgi](http://twitter.com/yowgi) or by mail to n.favrefelix@gmail.com.

 # HTTP error codes